millerjl1701/puppet-galaxy/README.markdown

 ## Limitations

 This module is tested for RHEL/CentOS 7 and the 17.05 version of galaxy.
+The module is setup with hiera 5 data usage so Puppet 4.9 or higher is neeed.

 ## Development